Tina Fey: Career

-Career beginnings (1993-1997)
+Career beginnings (1993–1997)

 After college, Fey moved to Chicago.
 She worked as a receptionist during the day at the YMCA in Evanston, Illinois, and took performance classes at the improvisational comedy troupe The Second City at night.
-Fey started doing gigs at Improv Olympic in 1993 where she first worked with pianist Jeff Richmond, her future husband and collaborator and frequent collaborator Amy Poehler.
+Fey started doing gigs at Improv Olympic in 1993 where she first worked with pianist Jeff Richmond, her future husband, and frequent collaborator Amy Poehler.
 Both Fey and Richmond got jobs at Second City.
 Fey appeared in "the legendary revue 'Paradigm Lost', alongside the likes of Rachel Dratch, Kevin Dorff, Scott Adsit, Jenna Jolovitz and Jim Zulevic."

 Saturday Night Live (1997–2006)

 While performing shows with The Second City in 1997, Fey submitted several scripts to NBC's variety show Saturday Night Live, at the request of its head writer Adam McKay, a former performer at Second City.
 She was hired as a writer following a meeting with SNL creator Lorne Michaels, and moved from Chicago to New York.
 Fey told The New Yorker, "I'd had my eye on the show forever, the way other kids have their eye on Derek Jeter."
 Originally, Fey "struggled" at SNL.
 Her first sketch to air starred Chris Farley in a Sally Jessy Raphael satire.
 Fey went on to write a series of parodies, including one of ABC's morning talk show The View.
-She co-wrote the "Sully and Denise" sketches with Rachel Dratch, who plays one of the teens.
+She co-wrote the "Sully and Denise (The Boston Teens)" sketches with Rachel Dratch, who plays one of the teens.

 Fey was an extra in a 1998 episode, and after watching herself, decided to diet and lost 30 pounds.
 She told The New York Times, "I was a completely normal weight, but I was here in New York City, I had money and I couldn't buy any clothes.
 After I lost weight, there was interest in putting me on camera."
 In 1999, McKay stepped down as head writer, which led Michaels to approach Fey for the position.
 She became SNLs first female head writer.
 In January 2001, she appeared on an episode of Real World/Road Rules Extreme Challenge as a judge of a comedy-based mission.